-Christian Dior’s first Chicago boutique, located in the epicenter of Chicago’s high fashion shopping district, is adorned with a fanciful star – a symbol of good luck fromMonsieur Dior – that distinguishes the boutique from neighboring luxury retailers.
+This Christian Dior boutique is strategically located at the epicenter of Chicago’s high fashion shopping district.
+A fanciful star affixed on the top of the building—a symbol of good luck for Monsieur Dior—distinguishes the boutique as a standout among neighboring luxury retailers.

 At street level customers are drawn to the lustrous façade; an ethereal effect of the patterned frit/ceramic glazing, expansive display windows, and articulated lightboxes.
 Highly stylized, the cannage-patterned frit/ceramic glazing blurs away the joints between glass panels and produces a strong graphic statement.
 The frit glass is a stunning complement to the exposed steel canopy elements of the original Walton Gardens structure.